 There was of course an explanation: they adopted it before the Nazi regime and for that reason they had never believed they had to change it.
-A reason that seemed insufficient to us in this blog: there is simply no reason to wear it today because they need to spend even more time clarifying why it is used than it is worth.
+This reason seems insufficient to us in this blog.
+There is simply no reason to wear it today because they need to spend even more time clarifying why it is used than it is worth.
 Besides, and simply, whoever sees it makes a quick mental association that will somehow remain in the mind after that.

 And it seems that the Finns have changed their minds too.

 Let us give you a quick summary about the origins of the use of the swastika in Finland.
 The first airplane of Finland was given to the country by a Swedish count during the Finnish civil war.
 The swastika was the symbol on the plane’s wings, and the count used it as a charm of “good luck”.
 Since then it has been used on Finnish planes and tanks.

 After the Nazi defeat in World War II, the Allies asked the Finns to stop using this symbol.
 And they did – except for one thing.
 The air force, although not wearing this symbol on planes anymore, continued to use it on their insignia.
 It can even be seen inside the Finnish presidential flag.

 If you want to get a good look into the subject, something we recommend, check out this article with an informative video .

 By the way, the name of the swastika in Finnish is Hakaristi.